13Sharad/Test-of-Knowledge/README.md

 # Test-of-Knowledge
-I have done Quiz App Using HTML,CSS and JavaScript
+I have done Quiz App Using HTML,CSS and JavaScript Technology.